dgroomes/sourcegraph-playground/README.md

 team is very generous in [the Sourcegraph Discord](https://discord.com/invite/DZtdAxTfrM).

+## Instructions: Running Sourcegraph App (Desktop app)

+These are my instructions for running *Sourcegraph App* (the desktop app) on my personal computer.
+I'm running macOS Ventura (13.2.1) on an Apple Silicon Macbook.

+1. Install Sourcegraph App
+   * I installed via the `.dmg` installer
+2. Start it
+   * It's neat that the Sourcegraph App is packaged as a proper desktop app.
+In the macOS Finder, you literally see the file `Sourcegraph App` and it has file kind equal to `Application`.
+It shows up in Finder in the `Applications` section which means it's installed in the directory `/Applications/`.
+It's ~800MB.
+   * Open Spotlight (⌘ + Space), type `Sourcegraph App` and hit enter.
+It opens a little window showing `Stop`, `Start`, and `Show log` buttons.
+You access the web UI from your browser at `http://127.0.0.1:3080/`.
+It makes sense that it doesn't have to be an Electron app.
+I guess why bother, right?

+My next step is to figure out indexing.
+Right now, indexing (is it precise code indexing??) isn't totally working.
+When I navigate to the `http://127.0.0.1:3080/site-admin/repositories` page I see all the repos I expect to see and they all have the `CLONED` status.
+When I click into the settings for any of them, and go to the `Indexing` page, I see "initial indexing in progress".
+I think this is because I'm not running the optional `zoekt-indexserver` service which needs to run in a Docker container and also the `src` CLI tool needs to exist.
+See the [(Optional) batch changes & precise code intel](https://docs.sourcegraph.com/app#optional-batch-changes-precise-code-intel) section of the docs.

 ## Reference

 * [Sourcegraph + AI: A Steve Yegge blog post (including rant)](https://about.sourcegraph.com/blog/cheating-is-all-you-need).